dhruvmarathe18/Jarvis-appy/README.md

 ## Documentation

-Documentation, tutorials, ... can be found on https://aircrack-ng.org

-See also manpages and the forum.
+Soon will be updated

 For further information check the [README](README) file

 # About DDSINFOTECH
    My name is Dhruv Marathe, I'm a 16 year old computer enthusiast.
 I'm currently studying in Dps, Nashik, And Being a CEO of Company named DDS Infotech.

 <a href="https://ddsinfotech.tk/"><img src="https://ddsinfotech.tk/Logo.jpg" alt="MacStadium" width="20%" height="20%">